Learning in Structured Stackelberg Games: Online learning

-\begin{example} Consider the hypothesis class of permutations and a Stackelberg game with 3 actions for both players.
+and a Stackelberg game with 3 actions for both players.
 The leader's utility matrix is $U_L = \mathbb{I}_{3 \times 3}$ and follower $f^{(i)}$'s utility matrix is $U_{f^{(i)}} = \mathbf{1} e_i^\top$, i.e. she receives utility 1 if and only if she plays action $i$.~\Cref{fig:toytree} shows a corresponding SL tree.\looseness-1 \end{example}

 \begin{definition}[Stackelberg Littlestone (SL) dimension] The SL dimension of a hypothesis class $\mathcal{H}$ for Stackelberg game $\cG$ is defined as $\sldim(\cH) := \sup\{\kappa \geq 0:$ there exists an SL tree shattered by $\cH$ under $\cG$ with root node weight $\kappa\}$. \end{definition} Note that taking the supremum is necessary since it is possible that no finite-depth tree achieves the optimal value.
 If for every $\kappa \geq 0$ there exists an SL tree with root node weight at least $\kappa$, then $\sldim(\cH) = \infty$.